-- Work under the supervision of Logistic Section Chief and manage all required service support for the incident management - Manage and supervise various activated Units of the Branch - Discuss with activated Unit leaders for the materials and resources required and procure

-- Ensure proper dispatch of personnel, teams, resources etc. as per the Incident Action Plan. - Maintain record of various activities performed and send to sections concerned - Perform any other duties assigned by the Chief Secretary
+- Work under the supervision of Logistic Section Chief and manage all required service support for the incident management - Manage and supervise various activated Units of the Branch - Discuss with activated Unit leaders for the materials and resources required and procure the same through Logistic Section; - Ensure proper dispatch of personnel, teams, resources etc. as per the Incident Action Plan. - Maintain record of various activities performed and send to sections concerned - Perform any other duties assigned by the Chief Secretary